BSVC/bsvc/PROJECTS.md

    * Clean up the interface class and remove some of the C code in there

-6) Add new feature to the program listing utility
+6. Add new feature to the program listing utility

    * Highlight lines were breakpoints are set

    * Allow breakpoints to be set/unset

-There are many others, but it's getting late and I've got to go to work tomorrow :-)